 A neuroma is an enlarged, benign growth of nerves, which can occur in various parts of the body.
 The most common neuroma of the foot is called Morton's neuroma, It develops between the third and fourth toes of either foot.
-The incidence of Morton's neuroma is eight to ten times greater in women than in men.
+The incidence of Morton's neuroma is eight to ten times greater in women than in men primarily due to shoe choice.

 Neuromas are caused by tissue rubbing against the nerves and irritating them.
 The most common offenders are: